Posted on

-To keep up, marketers need in-depth trend reports, including actionable insights into what’s driving platform evolution, how to adapt campaigns, and which influencers can make an impact.
+To keep up, marketers need to stay on the pulse.
+They need insights into what’s driving platform evolution, how to adapt campaigns, and which influencers can make an impact.

 In this article, we’ll break down the latest TikTok trends, platform updates, and smart influencer strategies to help you stay ahead and create content that moves the needle.

-TikTok refers to its algorithm as a “recommender system” that ranks the likelihood of a user enjoying content.
+TikTok describes its algorithm as a “recommender system” that ranks the likelihood that a user will enjoy content.

-Like most social media platforms, TikTok relies on AI to analyse users' past interests, behavioral patterns, and similar users’ activity.
-The algorithm uses this data to decide which content to display on the user's For You page (FYP), as well as across Following, Friends, and Live feeds.
+Like most social media platforms, TikTok relies on AI to analyse users' past interests, behavioural patterns, and the activity of similar users.
+The algorithm uses this data to decide which content to display on the user's For You page (FYP) and across the Following, Friends, and Live feeds.

-The TikTok algorithm has a reputation for excellent predictions, even understanding users’ emotional states and guessing which content formats will go viral.
+The TikTok algorithm has a reputation for being highly addictive, even understanding users’ emotional states and guessing which content formats will go viral.
+It also promotes high-quality content.

-Users can also set their own preferences by adjusting their settings on Manage Topics to select the topics they enjoy.
+Users, however, don't have to rely solely on TikTok's recommendations.
+They can adjust their settings to select the topics they prefer to follow on TikTok.
 They can also add Smart Keywords to filter out content that matches a keyword.

 Since its launch in 2023, TikTok Shop has rocketed in popularity.
 In 2025, over 17% of global online sales occur on social media platforms.